lynleyaldridge/webpage/content/post/2021-01-10-experimenting-with-sql/index.en.markdown

 ## 14             Lemonade          2016          WW,US,UK,FR             4
 ```

 This confirms that for almost all albums in our dataset, we have US, UK and worldwide sales data.
-This will allow us to calculate and summarize US sales as a percentage of worldwide sales for each album (and to double check summary tables generated against available data).

-# Working with the charts data
+# Working with the charts data and using JOIN to merge tables

 ## SELECT query using WHERE ...
 IN to filter records

-Now, let's view data available from the charts table.
+Now, let's view data available from the charts table as a precursor to merging this data with the sales data.
 This table lists artist, title, chart, and (peak) chart_position for each album, across a number of charts.
-Based on a review of sales data above, I'm going to extract only results for the US and UK to join to the data in the sales table.
+Based on the review of sales data above, I'm going to extract only results for the US and UK to join to the data in the sales table.

 ```r